jakeclarey/STM32F446_VSCode/README.md

 DFU can be configured to work, but it is a lengthy process.
 DFU is mostly for flashing custom hardware.
-If you would like to know more about testing DFU on a NUCLEO board, I have done it before and would be happy to explain the steps.
+If you would like to know more about testing DFU on a NUCLEO board, I have done it before and would be happy to explain the steps if you contact me.

-# Steps to set up the programming environment for the NUCLEO-F446RE on a MacOs machine.